dwarkeshsp/hugoblog/content/posts/great-families.md

 markup: "mmark"
 ---

-Please email me at dwarkesh.sanjay.patel@gmail.com if you figure out that I've fucked up the math :).
+Please email me at dwarkesh.sanjay.patel@gmail.com if you figure out that I've messed up the math.
 It wouldn't surprise me since genetics or statistics aren't my thing, and I would really appreciate the correction.

 ## Introduction